Zoom for people with vision loss

 In his Axesslab article, Sethfors uses the example of trying to download a TED Talk on a smart phone for viewing later.
 He explains why icons are ruining interfaces and that icons need labels otherwise users give up and become unsatisfied with the app.
 Sethfors also uses Instagram, Gmail, and Apple apps as examples of what not to do.
 He goes on to look at icons on a washing machine dial, and then to icons that really work.
 You can really see the difference in the examples shown below.

-Example of icons without labels.
+Example of icons without titles.

-Icons without titles
+Icons without titles or labels

 Example of Icons with titles